 Most primary care physicians are qualified to develop and manage treatment plans for chronic diseases such as CAD.
 But if you develop complications or have more severe CAD that needs a procedure or surgery as treatment, your primary care physician may refer you to a specialist.

-What are the roles of specialists in caring for people with coronary artery disease?
+What are the roles of specialists in caring for people who have coronary artery disease?
 In some cases, a cardiologist will be your main point of